T

 Local etiquette

-• Reservations are highly recommended for dinner, especially during peak season (summer) and on weekends.
+• Reservations are recommended for popular restaurants, especially on weekends and during peak season (summer).

-• Be prepared for potential waits at popular seafood spots, especially during lunch and dinner rushes.
+• Be prepared for potential waits at popular seafood spots during peak hours, especially for fried clams and lobster rolls.

 Plan the rest of your Cape Cod trip